 In rural Haiti, good water is often as deep as 300 feet below the surface – this means a well can easily cost $10,000.
-We drill community wells in safe, public spaces – most often on church property.
+We have drilled and maintain over 20 community wells in safe, public spaces – most often on church property.
 When people come to collect water, they will listen to songs of praise ringing out from the church.
 The wells we provide supply more than clean water to the communities, they point the way to living water.

 “There are more than 50 families living in this small village.
 When we get water, four families come together to buy 20 gallons of water for 200 Gourdes ($2 U.S.).
 All of the children in this area can’t bathe easily.
 When we need to wash our clothes, we walk more than 2 hours to reach a small river.
 Now, God has given us this well – we have drunk the well water, it’s clean, it tastes good.
 Our children get this water to drink; the water does not make them sick.
 It’s as if Jesus descended to earth to give us this well.
 May God bless all who gave money for this well!”Silius